 Marijuana Retail Limit Restrictions

-The Everett City Council has scheduled a briefing on May 2, 2018 and a public hearing on Wednesday, May 16, 2018 to take action on a Planning Commission recommendation to increase the number of recreational marijuana retail stores allowed from five to ten, and to decrease the minimum separation requirement between retail stores from 2500 feet to 500 feet.
+The Everett City Council held a public hearing on Wednesday, May 16, 2018 to take action on a Planning Commission recommendation to increase the number of recreational marijuana retail stores allowed from five to ten, and to decrease the minimum separation requirement between retail stores from 2500 feet to 500 feet.
+That recommendation failed.
 Select this link for more information.